 My grandmother only lit the lamp once, to demonstrate how it worked.
 I remember the smoke from the lamp being very dense and thick – so thick that the glass around the light became streaked with soot.

 The lamp required cleaning each time it was used.
 If the soot was allowed to build up, the light would appear dim and the lamp would cast only a very faint light.

 The "soot" that dims our awareness of our inner light takes many forms.
-In this article I will focus on one of the most common forms, especially among spiritual seekers.
+In this article I will focus on one of the most common forms, especially among kind and sensitive people.

-As many of you know, I work as a therapist.
-Clients of mine who are interested in spiritual and personal growth tend to have one specific type of soot that dominates the others.
+As many of you know, I work as a cognitive-behavioral therapist.
+Clients of mine tend to have one specific type of light-blocking "soot" that dominates the others.
 It is so pervasive in their thought patterns – and yet, so hidden from their awareness – that we spend almost all of our therapeutic time cleaning this particular form.

 I must not let this dinner get burned!

 Self-pressuring thoughts like these may seem somewhat helpful at first glance.
 They appear to "keep us on track."
 However, they are actually a form of soot that blocks our inner light from radiating forth.
 They dim our awareness of the wisdom, peace, and joy that lies within.

 When I point out how many self-pressuring thoughts my clients have, they often say, "Dan – if I didn't think this way, I wouldn't get anything done in my life!"

 This is a common misperception.
 We think that by continually pressuring ourselves, we keep life moving in a positive direction.
 But this is like saying that by whipping a horse we keep it moving forward.
 Whipping doesn't lead to true progress.
 It simply creates a temporary, painful stress response that gives a burst of adrenaline.